 Progress Indicators as an Essential Part of Website

 Used mainly in online stores in order to increase conversion rates, progress indicators make users pass the required procedures which are necessary to complete the purchase.
-Along with a shopping cart it is the basis of quality and thought-out site.
+Along with a shopping cart, it is the basis of quality and thought-out site.
 Each of you encounters it numerous times and not necessarily during visiting an e-commerce site.
 Majority of large respectable sites with open member systems or those who provide various services such as booking or ordering includes such type of procedure.

-It should inform users about following aspects:
+It should inform users about the following aspects:

-- Current section he is on
+- The current section he is on

 In order to be sufficient and effective each part has to consist of explanatory data.
-First of all, it should have proper title and tiny description that will briefly explain the purpose of this step.
+First of all, it should have a proper title and tiny description that will briefly explain the purpose of this step.
 Secondly, it is usually supplemented by various user interface elements such as polls, contact or any other kinds of form.

 Approaches of creating progress indicators